10 Internships for High School Students in Texas

 Eligibility: Applicants must have a deep knowledge of art history, theater, dance, studio art, or literature with a keen interest in contemporary art and visual culture.

-Exceptional rising high school seniors with a keen interest in biomedical, bioengineering, and health-oriented professions are encouraged to apply for this competitive internship at the University of Houston’s MohanLab.
+Rising high school seniors interested in biomedical, bioengineering, and health-oriented professions are encouraged to apply for this competitive internship.
 The program begins with 1–2 weeks of instruction on basic laboratory techniques.
-During the subsequent 8 weeks, students engage in bench research under the guidance of a scientist or graduate student.
-The option to continue research beyond the initial period is available, involving manuscript writing and data analysis.
-The program concludes with students presenting their research findings, with the potential for contributions to research publications depending on the project.
+During the subsequent 8 weeks, you will engage in bench research under the guidance of a scientist or graduate student.
+You have the option to continue research beyond this initial period, helping with manuscript writing and data analysis.
+The program concludes with you presenting your research findings, with the potential for contributions to research publications depending on the project.

 Cost/Stipend: No cost, stipend provided